charlysl/MIT-6.170-Software-Studio/assignments/A3 Fritter, Part I/README.md

 The reason is that it seems to me that the resource is the user session, which is created by a login, and deleted by a logout.

 However, I admit that this decision might be disputable.
-I am aware that usually this request are '/login' and 'logout'; given that one of the main goals of REST is to be easy to understand for other developers, I might have broken a convention.
+I am aware that usually these requests are '/login' and 'logout'; given that one of the main goals of REST is to be easy to understand for other developers, I might have broken a convention.

 The 'login' and 'logout' suffixes are unnecessary if one follows REST principles strictly, but they serve to clarify the purpose; maybe this a bit of a smell, though, as pointed out above.